etsangsplk/hashgraph-ledger/README.md

         iat: a unix timestamp specifying the date of issuance }

-The claim name `shares` shall be used to specify the amount of shares a stake holder of a company referenced in the `iss` and `sub` claim is claiming to be owning.
-The value of the `sub` claim should be resolvable to a host using standard DNS lookup methods and the host should provide sufficient information to uniquely identify the legal entity (company) referenced in the `iss` claim.
+The claim name `shares` is used to specify the amount of shares a stake holder of an entity referenced in the `iss` claim is owning.
+The value of the `sub` claim should be resolvable to a host using standard DNS lookup methods and the host should provide sufficient information via HTTP to uniquely identify the legal entity (company) referenced in the `iss` claim and the host should make the public key retrievable via HTTP.

 #### Become a shareholder